utelecon/utelecon.github.io/en/articles/slack-communication/index.md

 ### App Description

 Slack is a messaging platform that allows you to communicate in real time.
-In the platform called **"Workspace "**, you can exchange messages and operate in separate **"Channels "** for different topics and people.
+In the platform called **"Workspace"**, you can exchange messages and operate in separate **"Channels"** for different topics and people.

 #### ① Sharing information via channels